Shani occupies 2nd-from-Chandra

 Dom-4 = parents, primary nurturers

-Shani occupying bhava-2 connotes that the family lineage, the values and historic values-based practices of the family, will exhibit a quality resistance and delay regarding truth.
+Shani occupying bhava-2 connotes that the family lineage, heritage values and historic values-based practices of the family, will exhibit a quality resistance and delay regarding truth.
 Fear, usually the fear of public criticism, prevents the family culture from handling the task of truth-telling in a direct and straightforward fashion.

 In addition there are usually money troubles in the family, which have a similar origin.
-Typically there is no family capital available to be developed by the children, and indeed the native may need to spend his own capital maintaining some family members in later life.
+Typically, there is no family capital available to be developed by the children, and indeed the native may need to spend his own capital maintaining some family members in later life.

-If Shani occupies a hostile rashi (Mesha, Simha, Vrischika) one is fundamentally alienated from the family.
+If Shani occupies a hostile rashi (Mesha, Simha, Vṛścika) one is fundamentally alienated from the family.
 Family culture may induce hypocritical lying, historical revision is m or e cover-up in defense against being attacked or judged.
-Family finances are strained during upbringing, creating a culture of miserliness and fear . the native may be forced to leave the family in early youth, due to lack of resources.
+Family finances are strained during upbringing, creating a culture of miserliness and fear .
+The native may be forced to leave the family in early youth, due to lack of resources.
 Native exhibits inherited, ineffective, financially dysfunctional time-management behavior (Shani = Time) which is the source of the financial insufficiency.

 If Shani occupies a neutral or friendly rashi , the native may exhibit lifelong frugality due to an austere upbringing, but one will be capable over time of learning the basic financial skills and achieving modest accumulation.
 The family are not easy to live with, but over time the mature adult learns a neutral approach.